 When the dollar strengthens, gold becomes more expensive for buyers who use other currencies.
 That often reduces demand and pushes prices down.
 But the relationship goes deeper than simple currency conversion — it reflects global confidence, interest rates, and economic cycles.

-Section 1: The Basics of the Inverse Correlation
+Gold vs US Dollar: The Basics of the Inverse Correlation

 Gold is priced globally in US dollars.
 If you live outside the United States and the dollar strengthens against your local currency, each ounce of gold costs you more of your own money – even if the dollar price hasn’t changed.
 This creates a natural headwind for gold demand when the dollar is rising.